gabrielmcoelho/chat_app/README.md

 # chat_app
-A simple client/server chat application using python, threads and sockets
+Simple client/server chat application using python, threads and sockets.

+before running,
+change the host on client.py from localhost to the machine's IP where the server is running.